 Participants in the symposium have the opportunity to meet local decision-makers from transmission system operators (TSO), distribution system operators (DSO), and energy companies, as well as experts from research institutes and the political environment.
 Multiple international speakers will share their knowledge and experience regarding trending topics in the global electricity ancillary service sector.

-The symposium is part of the dena ancillary service platform.
+The symposium was part of the dena ancillary service platform.